 We are here to help you understand important and sometimes complex topics.
-We have specialists on staff who can provide education and explain available community resources and services.
+We have community outreach specialists on staff who can provide education and explain available community resources and services.
 We partner with other community agencies to make sure your needs are met.

 Aging & Disability Resource